Does your Lead-to-Order process produce repeatable, scalable revenue?

 Signal Architecture

 Are you reaching the right buyers with the right message — or generating activity that never converts?
-Signal Architecture defines how market attention is created and qualified before it enters the pipeline.
+This dimension defines how market attention is created and qualified before it enters the pipeline.
+Without it, marketing and sales will keep disagreeing about lead quality, and AI lead scoring will have no structured signal to work from.

 -